 I know a lot of mommies out there have done this.
-When a child gets a scrape or cut, the first thing they do is to blow on a wound – thinking that it will also blow away the pain, but that’s is a big NO.
+When a child gets a scrape or cut, the first thing they do is to blow on the wound – thinking that it will also blow away the pain, but that’s is a big NO. That is not proper wound care.

 So what should you do when your child injures himself and has a wound?